Triumph Group Provides Update On COVID-19 Response

 - To reduce working capital requirements, the Company will also adjust its supply chain demand consistent with updated OEM production and aftermarket forecasts.

-These actions help to preserve Triumph's liquidity while customers' plants are closed and allow Triumph to continue to support its customers' forecasted rates of production.
+Our prior restructuring and austerity actions, and those listed above, preserve Triumph's liquidity while customers' plants are closed and allow Triumph to continue to support its customers' forecasted rates of production.
 Further workforce adjustments may be required based on site closures or changes in demand for Triumph's products and services.
-Triumph's liquidity (cash and borrowing capacity) is approximately $500 million as of March 31, 2020.
+As previously reported, Triumph has adequate liquidity to support our operational requirements.

 Although the situation remains fluid, all but two of Triumph's factories are operational.
 The Company's two facilities in Mexico (Zacatecas and Mexicali), which employ approximately 1,900 individuals, are complying with a government mandate for 30-day closure of non-essential operations effective March 31, 2020.
 Triumph will adjust its plans as government decisions and Company policies evolve.